tenzir/tenzir/rfc/002-fault-tolerance/README.md

 2. **Read Path**: get data out of the system
 3. **System Core**: the data "service" that sits between (1) and (2)

-VAST's architecture lends itself already today to replicating and scaling the write path.
-We would like to have a similar capability for the read path.
-But most importantly, the system core deserves the most attention, as it is the central component that maintains the internal state of VAST.
+Today, VAST's architecture lends itself already to replicating and scaling the write path (1).
+We would like to have a similar capability for the read path (2) and the system core (3).

 From a fault-tolerance perspective, the system core is the *catalog*, as it owns all data and metadata.
 VAST stores data into partitions.
-Mutating operations like compaction, rollup, or deletion of partitions must leave the catalog in an internally consistent state.
-The catalog provides atomic functions for insertion, replacement and removal of partitions to support this requirement.
+Mutating operations like compaction, roll-up, or deletion of partitions must leave the catalog in an internally consistent state.
+The catalog provides atomic functions for insertion, replacement, and removal of partitions to support this requirement.
 The current implementation of the catalog is based on a custom in-memory store, without support for distribution or replication.
 It is therefore not suitable for environments with stronger fault tolerance requirements.